NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Rigger.md

 Choose two ability boosts.
 One must be to **Strength** or **Dexterity**, and one is a free ability boost.

 You're trained in the Athletics skill and the Circus Lore skill.
-You gain the [[Feats/Combat Climber|Combat Climber]] skill feat.
+You gain the [[Combat Climber|Combat Climber]] skill feat.

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*